w3c/cogai/demos/README.md

 3. The understanding that people may not comprehend or have the knowledge that something is true
 4. The understanding that people can hold false beliefs about the world
 5. The understanding that people can have hidden emotions, or that they may act one way while feeling another way
+6. The understanding that people may tell you something false that they want you to believe

 One means for assessing children's ability is to use false-belief tests.
 Here is an example in which children are shown two dolls named Sally and Anne.